Legend for website’s graphical elements

 Pairwise relation tables

 A 2D table allows a simple depiction of all pairwise relations at once.
 Each cell at row $A$ and column $B$ represents relation from parameter $A$ to $B$.
 Assuming $A$ is fixed, the color coding is identical to the above legend for diagrams.
-Hence, a diagram visible within a specific parameter $A$ is shown as a single row in the table.
+Hence, a diagram visible within a specific parameter $A$ is depicted as a single row in the table.